-I’m reading a lot of reports about rural healthcare for seniors lately.
-It certainly is a real issue and if you’re being realistic as you make your own aging in place plans, you know we all will face care needs at some point.
+I’m reading a lot of reports about senior healthcare; specifically rural healthcare for seniors lately.
+It certainly is a real issue.
+And, if you’re being realistic as you make your own aging in place plans, you need to know and act on the fact that we all will face care needs at some point.

-There are many factors that concern rural medical care today, including budget cuts, the high volumes of senior Medicare patients, retirement income, insurance and more.
+There are many factors that concern senior healthcare today.
+So many things we see in the news impacting the level of care folks recieve, including budget cuts, the high volumes of senior Medicare patients, retirement income, insurance and more.

 Aging in place planning is crucial

-When you are thinking about where you are going to spend your retirement years, make sure you consider the availability of health care.
+When you are thinking about where you are going to spend your retirement years, make sure you consider the availability of senior healthcare.
 Be realistic when you think about the level of care you might need and if you can get it where you are at.
 Do some research.
 If it doesn’t add up, start laying plans now.